isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs for Donation.md

 The list of participating IPCs is available on the CDC Vouchers website at <a href="https://vouchers.cdc.gov.sg/donation-of-vouchers">vouchers.cdc.gov.sg/donation-of-vouchers</a>.</p>

-<p>There are more than 100 charities, from different sectors such as Arts, Heritage, Environment, Sports, Health, etc
+<p>There are more than 100 charities, from different sectors such as Arts, Heritage, Environment, Sports, Health, etc.

 </p>